translationstudio/storyblok-app/README.md

 1. Open [Storyblok's Partner Portal Extension View](https://app.storyblok.com/#/partner/apps)
 2. Click On **New Extension**
 3. Fill in the fields `name` and `slug`.
-4. Select `Sidebar` as extension type
+4. Select `Toolbar` as extension type
 5. Click on **Save**

 Once the extension has been created, a new entry will appear inside the extension list.
 Open it and navigate to the `OAuth 2.0 and Pages` tab.